ubports/docs.ubports.com/appdev/webapp/webdebug.rst

 ------------------------

-The native UBports web browser, known as ``webbrowser-app``, is based on Google's Blink technology, which also powers their Chrome/Chromium browsers.
-By starting your phone's browser in a special mode, you have access to the regular Chrome-style debugger.
+The default Ubuntu Touch browser is based on the Blink technology that is also used in Chrome/Chromium.
+By starting the browser in a special mode, you have access to the regular Chrome-style debugger.

 On your phone, start the browser in inspector mode:::